sillybun/vim-repl/README.md

 ### How to debug python script?

-> Debug function need the support of vim-async and zytutil.
-Since I have to use a small program in C++ to delay some time, this function can only work on MacOS and Linux.
+> Debug function need the support of vim-async.
+Therefore you have to install `vim-async` by the install instruction and `+timers` feature is required.

 I suggest the following key binding: